How much is the state pension & what age will I get it?

 However, you should think of this as a top-up to your other income, as on its own, it is usually not enough to live on.

-Find out what a state pension is and how much you might be entitled to below.
+We reveal what the state pension is and how much you might be entitled to.

 What is the state pension?

-The UK's new state pension is a guaranteed income for life, paid weekly to everyone who qualifies for it.
+The UK's new state pension is paid weekly to everyone who qualifies for it.

-Read on to find out how you can qualify, how much you could get and when you can start to claim it.
+Read on to find out how you can qualify, how much you could get and when you can claim it.

 How many qualifying years do I need for the new state pension?